zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/deploy-infra/deploy-infra-orm.md

     - variables.tf

 1. Edit `providers.tf` file.
 Delete the code that contains the oci providers (`provider "oci"`).
-Then paste the following code (yes, we are replacingn 3 providers by 2):
+Then paste the following code (yes, we are replacing 3 providers by 2):
     ```
     provider "oci" {
       alias        = "home_region"